-Before my surroundings had turned into a well-nigh concrete jungle there were times they would undergo natural metamorphosis in every monsoon.
-The dry soil would turn into an aquarium for the session until the autumn had had it’s middle adulthood and would house different organism.
-It was like Chalchiuhtlicue, the Aztec goddess of water, rivers, seas, streams, storms, and baptism, had come to her divine embodiment in order to grow a prickly pear cactus laden with fruit and patron it.
+Before my surroundings turned into a well-nigh concrete jungle there were times, they would undergo natural metamorphosis in every monsoon.
+The dry soil would turn into an aquarium for the session until the autumn would have its middle adulthood and house different organism.
+It was like Chalchiuhtlicue, the Aztec goddess of water, rivers, seas, streams, storms, and baptism, who came to her divine embodiment to grow a prickly pear cactus laden with fruit and patron it.

-I had a huge love for the phenomena.
-The backside of our house would fill with accumulated water and I would stare through one of the windows to enjoy the scenario all day.
-The noon-sun would cast its sharp light on the water and it would look spotless and immaculate.
-Different life forms from fishes to snakes would roam and swim under and on the surface of the water and they would all originate from a pond near by.
-The snakehead fishes would use to swim with their babies mostly in the afternoons.
-The babies were all red in color and would never get out of sight of their parents.
-It was wonderful to look at.
-Sometimes I would watch it from the roof and it would precisely look like an aquarium, probably the prettiest one.
+I had an immense love for this phenomenon.
+The rear end of our house would fill with accumulated water and I would impulsively stare through the windows to enjoy the scenario all day.
+The noon-sun would cast its sharp light on the water and it would look spotless.
+Different life forms, from fishes to snakes, would roam and swim under and on the surface of the water.
+A pond nearby was their true home.
+The snakehead fishes would use to swim with their babies, mostly in the afternoons.
+The babies were all red and would never get out of sight of their parents.
+It was a wonderful thing to watch.
+Sometimes I would watch it from the roof and it would look exactly like an aquarium, probably the prettiest one.

-By the end of September the water level would decrease by almost 40%.
+The water level would decrease by almost 40% by the end of September.
 The Autumn would cast its melancholia upon the water and its inhabitants.
-It was the symbol of farewell.
-All the water and its organisms would start to disappear and all I would believe that I had to wait for almost a year to see them again until it all had disappeared for one last time with Chalchiuhtlicue.
+It would be the symbol of farewell.
+All the water and its organisms would slowly disappear and all I could believe in that they would come back once again next year…until they all disappeared forever with Chalchiuhtlicue.